simsam8/exam_recap_367a/papers/multi_robot_path_planning.md

 paths independently and resolves conflicts, ensuring optimal paths but at a high computational cost.

-Learning-Base approaches like deep Reinforcement Learning enables real-time adaption, but struggles with sparse rewards and high training costs.
+Learning-Based approaches like deep Reinforcement Learning enables real-time adaption, but struggles with sparse rewards and high training costs.